tejuedidi/AgentTilda/README.md

 Currently, users must explicitly provide the event title and/or date when updating or viewing events.
 The assistant relies on this input to accurately identify and retrieve the correct event.

 ## Future Improvements
-I'm currently working on adding voice command support to make the assistant more intuitive and accessible.
-I'm also exploring natural language date parsing (e.g., "next Friday" or "in two days") to improve flexibility.
-I’d like to support recurring events in the future, as they're a common feature in most calendar workflows.
+* Voice command support to make the assistant more intuitive and accessible.
+* Natural language date parsing (e.g., "next Friday" or "in two days") to improve flexibility.
+* Support recurring events in the future, to support standard calendar workflows.